-- > Education - > Courses of Instruction
+- > Education

+- > Courses of Instruction

+- > Minor in Special Education

+- > Graduate Programs

-- > Elementary Education > Secondary Education
+- > Elementary Education

+- > Secondary Education

 - > Field Experiences

 - > Directed Teaching/Seminar

-EDUCATION (ED) Field Experiences
+EDUCATION (ED)Field Experiences

 Extensive clinical experiences and practica are built into Averett's education programs to facilitate the transition from theory to practice.
 Various courses provide opportunities for the student to observe, tutor, aid, and do directed teaching in off-campus settings, as well as to tutor children in area schools.
 Additional information about the various field experiences is provided in the course descriptions and in a description of directed teaching.